LACH5510 Independent Dissertation by Design Part 1

 |Semester 2||UWA (Perth)||Face to face|

 - This unit is an independent design project taken over two consecutive semesters.
-Parts 1 and 2 must be completed to fulfil the requirements of the unit.
+Parts 1 and 2 must be completed to fulfill the requirements of the unit.
 Students can commence in either semester.
-Students undertake a supervised but independent design research project in which the investigation and critical design processes are formulated by the student.
-The project must have a theoretical and research base, provide a comprehensive exploration of a landscape design brief and demonstrate a synthesis of critical design thinking.
+Students undertake a supervised but independent design research project in which the investigation and critical landscape design processes are formulated by the student.
+The project must have a theoretical and research base and provide a comprehensive exploration of landscape design theories and methodologies.
+This forms the base document for Part 2 (landscape design project).

-- Typically this unit is assessed in the following way: final folio.
+- Indicative assessments in this unit are as follows: final folio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.